satya-arjunan/visocyteold/Utilities/Sphinx/config/api-changes.rst

     # OR
     disp.ColorArrayName = ("CELL_DATA", "Pressure")

-However, scripts generated from Visocyte's trace, would result in the following:
+However, scripts generated from ParaView's trace, would result in the following:

 ::